Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 Once created, let's implement some rules :
 ##Detection rule
-To implement a detection rule, implement a class that extends the `AbstractDetectionPageRuleImplementation` abstract class.
+To create a detection rule, implement a class that extends the `AbstractDetectionPageRuleImplementation` abstract class.

 For example, the detection of the h1 tag should be implemented as follows :